kartik-v/strength-meter/README.md

 If you noticed, you need to load the `jquery.min.js` and `bootstrap.min.css` in addition to the `star-strength.min.css` and `star-strength.min.js`.

 *Note:* You can skip the `bootstrap.min.css` if you do not need Bootstrap 3.x styling.
+To use your own style, you need to setup the `inputTemplate`, `meterTemplate`, and `mainTemplate` options to match your CSS Styling needs.

 In addition, you can load a locale specific script for your language specific translation.
 For example to load German translations: